allesrebel/cs271-project/readme.md

 On Ubuntu or other Debian based systems:
 * apt install cmake python3 python3-venv wget

+## Additional Heuristic Search
+TODO:
+- Also add time constraints

+Linear Memory - Provably Optimal

+Depth First, Branch and bound paper

+Add A* to the hueristic search

+Unlike A*, branch and bound is any time (meaning you can pick any timescale)

+Minimum spanning tree is probably the best hueristic

+Local Search as another method, tour

 # Commands
 ```cmake -B build```
 - Creates a directory called 'build', downloads the dataset, and sets up the python virtual environment